ofcdeex/selfDiscordBot/README.md

 # BulletBotDiscord

-BulletBotDiscord is a Self API for development of selfbots.
+BulletBotDiscord is a Self API for development of selfbots in Discord.

 <h2>📥 Install dependencies</h2>
 <pre>